 - Attach This action creates the attachment relationship between the object and the application. - Activate This action will bring the application window to the foreground ensuring that global mouse clicks or keyboard events are directed at the focused application. - Init This action ties together the Attach and Activate Actions so they can be called at the top level of any subsequent Action.

-To build your wireframe process, click Add new object.
+To build your wireframe process, click Create object.
 This displays the Create a new object form.
-Again, you need to enter a name and a description of the object.